 - the airport layout.

-Specific steps have been taken to minimise noise impacts on the areas surrounding the airport site for the proposed Western Sydney Airport, such as the long-standing planning restrictions that have largely protected the surrounding area from encroaching residential and urban development.
+Specific steps have been taken to minimise noise impacts on the areas surrounding the Western Sydney Airport, such as the long-standing planning restrictions that have largely protected the surrounding area from encroaching residential and urban development.

-The Environmental Impact Statement (EIS) assesses the potential noise impacts for both Stage 1 (one runway and capacity for 10 million passengers a year) and the long term.
+The EIS assesses the potential noise impacts for both Stage 1 (one runway and capacity for 10 million passengers a year) and the long term.
 It also outlines measures to mitigate these impacts.

 Greater Blue Mountains World Heritage Area

-The Environmental Impact Statement found that the construction and operation of the proposed Western Sydney Airport development will not have a significant impact on the World Heritage Values of the Greater Blue Mountains Area or result in attributes of the GBMWHA being lost or damaged in any way.
+The EIS found that the construction and operation of the Western Sydney Airport will not have a significant impact on the World Heritage Values of the Greater Blue Mountains Area or result in attributes of the GBMWHA being lost or damaged in any way.

 The Greater Blue Mountains World Heritage Area factsheet summarises the key points of the GBMWHA analysis in the EIS.